Steamed Fruit Dumplings – Recipe and Technique

 Notes

-To speed up the process of rising dough, I cover the bowl with plastic wrap and a tea towel, and keep it in a previously warmed oven to 100 degrees F, then turned off.
+To speed up the process of rising dough, I cover the bowl with plastic wrap and a tea towel, and keep it in a previously warmed oven to 100 degrees F and turned off.

-To prevent your dumplings from falling after removing the cover at the end of cooking, you need to prevent the following: Do not let them rise too long, so they don't develop a dry thin skin.
+To prevent your dumplings from deflating once the pot lid is removed to take them out at the end of cooking, you need to follow these steps: Do not let them rise too long, so they don't develop a dry thin skin.
 Do not fill the pot with too much water, just about 1/3 - 1/4 full.
 Do not have the water boil vigorously, but rather simmer during cooking.
-Do not cook filled dumplings longer than 5 minutes, and plains ones no more that 10 minutes.
+Do not cook filled dumplings longer than 5 minutes, and unfilled ones no more that 10 minutes.

 6 thoughts on “Steamed Fruit Dumplings – Recipe and Technique”